AdobeDocs/genstudio.en/help/user-guide/guidelines/add-guidelines.md

 ### Manually add product

-You can manually add product details, instead of uploading existing product documents, to populate a new [product](products.md) in GenStudio for Performance Marketers.
+You can manually add product details, instead of uploading existing product documents, to populate a new [product](products.md) in GenStudio for Performance Marketing.

 **To manually add a product**: